cmsato09/DQMonstersDB-API/README.md

 Python.

 ## How to Use
-This repo is deployed on [Deta](https://www.deta.sh/), a free cloud platform recommended by FastAPI on their documentation.
+This repo is deployed on [Deta Space](https://www.deta.space/), a free cloud platform recommended by FastAPI on their documentation.

-Access the Swagger UI interface of this FastAPI at https://em4lp8.deta.dev/docs
+Access the Swagger UI interface of this FastAPI at https://dqmonstersdbapi-1-a1113227.deta.app/docs

 ![Swagger UI homepage](static/images/readme/FastAPI-readme-1.jpg)
 ![Trying out a endpoint](static/images/readme/FastAPI-readme-2.jpg)